 Note: This figure shows the distribution of impacts from randomized controlled trials.
 The paper also includes impacts from quasi-experimental studies.

 In our sample, we have big interventions that reach many thousands of students, and small pilots that just reach a few hundred.
-We find much bigger effect sizes for small studies than for large ones: The median impact is twice as big for studies with under 500 students as it is for studies with more than 5,000 students.
-For access outcomes, small studies find impacts three times as large as large studies.
+We find much bigger effect sizes for small studies than for large ones: The median impact is almost three times for studies with a sample size in the bottom quartile as it is for studies with a sample size in the top quartile.
+For access outcomes, small studies find impacts two and a half times as large as large studies.
 Of course, these aren’t causal comparisons: no one randomized which interventions to implement at small scale and which to implement at large scale.
 But they do suggest that we shouldn’t be surprised by modest effect sizes from large-scale programs.

 The problem with standard deviations